Abel Cullum

-Abel Cullum (born April 21, 1987 in Tucumcari, New Mexico) is an American professional mixed martial artist and former King of the Cage Flyweight Champion.
+Abel Cullum (born April 21, 1987) is an American professional mixed martial artist and former King of the Cage Flyweight Champion.

 Mixed martial arts career

 King of the Cage

 Cullum made his debut for the King of the Cage promotion in November 2006.
 In May 2008, he won the promotion's Flyweight (135 lbs) title and successfully defend the title four times over the next two years.
 He recently lost the title to Jimmie Rivera via split decision.
 Within the promotion he has posted a record of 8-1.

 EliteXC 140lb Championship

 Cullum agreed to step in for an injured Bao Quach and face Brazilian Wilson Reis for EliteXC's 140 lb Championship.
 It was a highly acclaimed fight, with a lot of very advanced submission attempts and defenses from both fighters.
 However Abel was unable to overcome the larger Reis, losing the five-round match by unanimous decision.

 DREAM

 Cullum competed in the DREAM Featherweight Grand Prix. he defeated kickboxer Akiyo Nishiura via unanimous decision in the first round of the tournament.
 In the second round of the tournament he faced Hideo Tokoro who he lost to via rear naked choke.

 Cullum faced Masakazu Imanari in the opening round of the DREAM Bantamweight Grand Prix at Dream 17 at the Saitama Super Arena in Saitama, Japan, on Sept.
 24. He lost the bout via submission in the third round.